Find out about studying at Sussex with children or a partner and how to get visas for visitors.

 Applying for a dependant visa

-For them to qualify you must either be:
+For them to qualify you must be:

 If you have family members applying for dependant visas and your course started on or after 1 January 2024, it is important that you check the course level on your CAS to make sure it states “RQF 7 – Research” or “RQF 8 Research”.
 This is how UKVI will determine that the course you are studying is at the required level to bring dependants.